jghollis/blackjack-ui/README.md

 | **all_content.html** | Sandbox view showing all UI components for testing | Used for development and component inspection |

+## 🕹️ Project Summary

+This Blackjack interface was designed to demonstrate strong UI/UX fundamentals through a real-world game scenario.
+The goal was to create an experience that feels intuitive, visually balanced, and responsive — while showcasing thoughtful component architecture, interaction feedback, and accessibility best practices across devices.

 ## 🎨 Design Decisions

 ### **Research**